Malév Flight 262: Second landing attempt

 The pilots landed the aircraft very smoothly, but were afraid that the landing gear would collapse and the plane would spin around and explode.
-The Tupolev was fueled for the return flight to Budapest as well, therefore there were more than 30 tons of jet fuel on board.
+The Tupolev carried enough fuel for the return flight to Budapest, therefore there were more than 30 tons of jet fuel on board.
 However, the landing roll went safely.
 The characteristic Tupolev's large landing gear pods, in which the wheels are retracted during flight, were used as sledges and shielded the landing gear, wing and flaps.

 At the time of the incident Malév, the Hungarian national airline, was phasing out their old Tupolevs.
 Malév inspected the hidden damages of the involved aircraft and realised that it would be uneconomical to repair it, and donated the wreck to the fire department of the airport.
 For several years, the fire fighters of Thessaloniki airport were trained on the former HA-LCR.
 The plane was scrapped by the end of 2018.